adriens/katacoda-glia-labs/devops-tools/katacoda-cli/step3.md

+Be aware how katacoda courses and scenarios are linked, keep in mind that there is a hierarchy.
+Using courses allows you to better organize your content.

+In the following steps, you'll create that kind of hierarchy :

+- Course
+  - Scenario 1
+    - Intro
+    - Step 1
+    - Step 2
+    - ...
+    - Finish
+  - Scenario 2

+# Create a course

-To discover all the katacoda scenarios options, just :
+To be aware of all the available commands around courses management, just :

-`katacoda help scenarios`{{execute}}
+`katacoda help courses`{{execute}}

-Let's focus on creating a new scenario :
+Let's create a course :

-`katacoda scenarios:create`{{execute}}
+`katacoda courses:create`{{execute}}

-And provide some answers :
+Next, interactively answer the questions :

-Put the friendly url, best practice is to keep it short and lowercase :
+Put the course name.
+Keep it short (less than 15 characters is ok) and clear :

-`first-scenario`{{execute}}

-Give it a title (keep it short) :

-`My first scenario`{{execute}}
+`My first course`{{execute}}

-Finally give it a description :

-`A brief description`{{execute}}

-Next:

-- Interactively choose the default `Beginner` option by hitting `ENTER` in the terminal
-- Opt for a 15 minutes course : `15 minutes`{{execute}}
-- Provide a number of steps : `3`{{execute}}
-- Pick the image by selecting `Ubuntu 20.04`
-- Pick the first `Terminal` layout
+Then put a short yet understandable text to tell people what they will learn by running this course.

+**Keep in mind that a course is a set of scenarios, so it could be "Deal with PostgreSQL techniques".**

+`This course is cool, come discover it`{{execute}}

+Next, the `friendly-url`, keeping it lower-case and short is a best practice.

+`first-course`{{execute}}

-You should have the following message :
+Now, you should have this status :

-`Scenario created successfully`
+`Course created successfully.`

-So you're done, you have just created you first scenario, have a look at the directory layout :

-`tree`{{execute}}

-One remarkable things : everything is at the same level in the directory.

-We'd rather get a hierarchical strtucture of the code instead of this messy situation.
+You have created a first - yet empty - course.

+What we have to do next is to put scenarios in it.